benjamin-chan/NOAC/README.md

 [Fu *et al*, 2014](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4244213/), *J Cardiovasc Med (Hagerstown).* 2014 Dec; 15(12): 873-879.

-> From: Marian McDonagh
-> Sent: Friday, January 29, 2016 4:19 PM
-> To: Benjamin Chan
-> Subject: Re: Network Meta-analysis
->
-> OK, last email for today!
-> I put it all into an excel spreadsheet --- all the outcomes.
-> Looks like it might not add up to much since several outcome cells are 0's.
-> Let me know what you think.

 Use the [`gemtc`](https://drugis.org/software/r-packages/gemtc) package.
 Check the link for references.